webplatform/docs/tutorials/Introduction_to_the_Web_Standards_Curriculum/index.md

 ---
-title: Introduction to the Web Standards Curriculum
+title: 'Introduction to the Web Standards Curriculum'
 tags:
   - Tutorials
   - WSC